knobs-dev/indid-documentation/introduction/introduction.md

 - Multi‑signature/guardians and social recovery
 - Batched actions and flexible permissions

-### Indid architecture in brief
+### INDID architecture in brief

-Indid handles UserOperations for you:
+INDID handles UserOperations for you:

 - Your app creates a userOperation
-- Indid Paymaster sponsors it when authorized
+- INDID Paymaster sponsors it when authorized
-- Indid Bundler forwards it to the network’s EntryPoint
+- INDID Bundler forwards it to the network’s EntryPoint
 - The EntryPoint executes against the user’s Smart Wallet

 ### Use cases